Luligu/matterbridge/README.md

 ### Run the Docker container and start it
 The container has full access to the host network (needed for mdns).

-The volume matterbridge_plugin connects to the Matterbridge plugin directory (Matterbridge).
+The volume matterbridge_plugin connects to the internal Matterbridge plugin directory (Matterbridge).

-The volume matterbridge_storage connects to the Matterbridge storage directory (.matterbridge).
+The volume matterbridge_storage connects to the internal Matterbridge storage directory (.matterbridge).

 ```
 docker volume create matterbridge_plugin